 EECC’s Guiding Principles

-We oppose residential and commercial code modifications or proposals that weaken the energy efficiency of a building or system, or overturn gains and improvements included in the 2018 IECC and IRC.
-We also support recapturing any efficiency losses that resulted from previous code development processes.
+We oppose residential and commercial code proposals that weaken the energy efficiency of a building or system, impair the effectiveness of code provisions, or undo improvements included in the 2021 IECC and IRC or previous code editions.

-While we support the adoption of all reasonable energy code improvements, we are especially supportive of measures that improve durability, long-term performance and longevity.
-Because buildings can last 100 years, retrofits are far more costly than the same improvements at initial construction, and opportunities to correct mistakes may not come around again for a long time, it is particularly important that the IECC “build them right” up front.
-Consistent with the tenet that the longer a specific improvement lasts, the more energy savings value it brings, the IECC’s “Statement of Intent” (in sections R101.3 and C101.3) specifically focuses on “the effective use and conservation of energy over the useful life of each building.”
-Similarly, an efficiency measure’s cost-effectiveness must compare incremental outlays with the value of energy and other cost savings over the life of the building.
-In practical terms, this means that either Life-Cycle Cost or Mortgage Cash Flow analyses should be the basis for cost-effectiveness, applying a minimum building life of at least 30 years and calculating “time to positive cash flow.”
-(The Department of Energy’s cost effectiveness methodologies are good examples of how these analyses may be conducted.)
-Simple payback or other analytical methods that are inconsistent with the IECC’s intent should not be considered valid tools for evaluating the cost-effectiveness of IECC proposals.
-In addition, other important factors should also be carefully considered in developing and evaluating potential code changes, such as code simplicity, ease of enforcement, and other positive effects such as reduced peak-energy demand, improved occupant comfort, and energy and environmental policy benefits.
-An important goal of an improved energy code should be to promote the health, safety and/or welfare of building occupants and the public.
+We recognize the importance of efficiency, grid interactivity, renewable energy, and electrification in the achievement of carbon emissions reduction.
+While we support the adoption of all reasonable energy code improvements, we are especially supportive of measures that improve durability, long-term performance and longevity while maintaining occupant comfort, simplicity, and ease of enforcement.
+Because buildings can last 100 years, retrofits are far more costly than the same improvements at initial construction, and opportunities to incorporate measures that achieve long-term energy savings and emissions reductions may not come around again for a long time, it is particularly important that the IECC optimize efficiency and systems infrastructure improvements at construction.
+A measure’s cost-effectiveness must compare incremental outlays with the value of energy, carbon, and other savings over the life of the building.
+In practical terms, this means that either Life-Cycle Cost or Mortgage Cash Flow analyses should be the basis for determining cost-effectiveness, applying a minimum building life of at least 30 years and calculating “time to positive cash flow.”
+The Department of Energy’s cost effectiveness methodologies are good examples of how these analyses may be conducted.
+Simple payback or other limited analytical methods should not be considered valid evaluation tools.
+Finally, cost-effectiveness should not be the sole consideration; proposals should also be weighed on their simplicity, ease of enforcement, and other owner/occupant impacts like improved occupant comfort and health and resale value, as well as public benefits such as reduced peak energy demand, deferred need for new power plants, and energy and environmental policy benefits.

-A single, simplified prescriptive compliance path with reasonable measures and individual building assembly performance requirements establishes a clear baseline target for all stakeholders, improves efficiency, enhances quality, reduces construction cost, and eases both compliance and enforcement.
-While we generally support multiple non-prescriptive reasonable compliance options (such as a UA trade-off, performance path and ERI compliance path) to comply with the IECC, minimum mandatory measures are essential in order to ensure that critical measures with long lives (such as envelope efficiency, air leakage, etc.) are not traded off for short-term measures and that the building has minimum “whole house” efficiency.
-In addition, ensuring that complementary compliance options, such as a performance path, are at least as efficient as the prescriptive path, provides code users with flexibility without sacrificing owner/occupant benefits.
-EECC also supports offering an array of options to achieve additional energy efficiency above a fixed prescriptive path baseline.
-We see properly and carefully designed “outcome-based” code provisions only as a possible supplement to, but not a replacement for, code requirements for design and construction that are enforceable prior to a certificate of occupancy.
+A single, simplified prescriptive compliance path is crucial to the effectiveness of the IECC and establishes a clear target for all stakeholders, improves efficiency, reduces design and construction costs, eases both compliance and enforcement, and leads to market transformation.
+While we generally support multiple non-prescriptive reasonable compliance options (such as a UA trade-off, performance path and ERI compliance path), minimum mandatory measures and trade-off backstops are essential in order to ensure that critical measures with long lives (such as envelope efficiency, air leakage, etc.) are not traded off for short-term measures and that the building has minimum “whole building” efficiency.
+In addition, ensuring that complementary compliance options, such as a performance path, are at least as efficient as the prescriptive path provides code users with flexibility without sacrificing owner/occupant benefits.
+EECC also supports offering jurisdictions an array of options to achieve additional energy efficiency, carbon reduction, and other benefits.

-We strongly oppose the adoption of prescriptive “trade-offs” against current prescriptive path requirements (by definition, trade-offs result in no energy efficiency gains, yet serve to complicate code enforcement and compliance).
-We can support reasonable “trade-ups” that boost energy efficiency by offering a choice among reasonably equivalent options (reflecting energy cost savings and other energy efficiency benefits over the useful life of each option) that may be difficult to adopt at this point as stand-alone prescriptive requirements.
+We strongly oppose the adoption of prescriptive “trade-offs” against current prescriptive path requirements.
+By definition, in the best case, trade-offs result in no energy efficiency gains, yet serve to complicate or undercut code enforcement and compliance; however such trade-offs often result in reduced efficiency.
+We can support reasonable “trade-ups,” including the Additional Efficiency Options in both the residential and commercial chapters of the IECC, which boost energy efficiency by offering a choice among several options that may be difficult to adopt at this point as stand-alone prescriptive requirements.

-We oppose proposals that would permit builders to use more efficient mechanical equipment (HVAC and Hot Water) as a trade-off against other base code efficiency requirements under the residential performance compliance path.
-Federal law prohibits the IECC and adopting jurisdictions from determining and setting prescriptive or baseline requirements for certain residential mechanical equipment.
-The minimum standards instead are often set by the federal government well below standard practice.
-As a result, these trade-offs, if allowed, would constitute a major code compliance loophole; the ICC eliminated such trade-offs from the IECC in 2009 and has rejected their reintroduction in every code cycle since then.
-Moreover, such trade-offs do not consider essential factors such as the importance of minimum building envelope performance and the typically much shorter useful life of equipment.
-For similar reasons, we oppose performance path trade-offs for lighting and on-site generation (renewable or otherwise).
-Those who wish to take advantage of improved equipment and other such measures not otherwise covered by the code may use the ERI approach, where the efficiency of equipment and appliances, for example, are considered, since the ERI target value is set at an efficiency level that is intended to account for free ridership and other issues.
-Moreover, the ERI method contains crucial minimum back-stop envelope requirements (including meeting the 2015 prescriptive envelope requirements when on-site generation is used in the calculation).
+We oppose proposals that would permit code users to use more efficient mechanical equipment (HVAC and water heating), lighting, appliances, or on-site power production, such as solar PV, as trade-offs against other base code efficiency requirements under the residential performance compliance path.
+Federal law prohibits adopting jurisdictions from setting requirements for certain residential mechanical equipment higher than the federal minimum efficiency for these products.
+The minimum standards set by the federal government are often well below standard practice.
+As a result, these trade-offs, if allowed, would constitute a major code compliance loophole.
+Moreover, such trade-offs do not consider the long-term importance of minimum building envelope performance and the typically much shorter useful life of equipment.
+(Such trade-offs were eliminated from the IECC in 2009 and they have been rejected in every code cycle since then.)
+For similar reasons, we oppose performance path trade-offs for lighting and on-site generation (renewable or otherwise), which were also rejected in previous code update cycles.
+Those who wish to take credit for improved equipment and other such measures in residential buildings may use the ERI approach, which accounts for the free-ridership problem through a more stringent ERI target value and crucial minimum envelope backstop requirements.

 We support the IECC as a stand-alone comprehensive energy code for all buildings, including all commercial buildings.
-However, some of the current IECC commercial building requirements are less stringent than ASHRAE 90.1-2016 (or, in the case of mechanical equipment, federal minimum requirements).
-Future IECC commercial building requirements should exceed where possible or, at a minimum, be at least as energy efficient overall as the latest version of ASHRAE 90.1 (plus any approved addenda).
-In the cases where the existing or proposed IECC requirements are more efficient or otherwise better than provisions in ASHRAE 90.1, or are likely to result in increased compliance, ease of enforcement and market transformation, we support these requirements in the IECC and encourage their adoption by ASHRAE.
+Future IECC commercial building requirements should be as efficient as – or exceed where possible — the latest version of ASHRAE Standard 90.1.
+In cases where existing or proposed IECC requirements are more efficient or otherwise better than provisions in Standard 90.1, or are likely to result in increased compliance, ease of enforcement and market transformation, we support these requirements in the IECC and encourage their adoption by ASHRAE.
 In our view, the symbiotic relationship between the two codes makes both codes better and more efficient.

-We oppose product-specific special exemptions or provisions.
+We oppose industry- or product-specific special exemptions or provisions.
 We believe that all types of buildings and all material types should generally be required to achieve the same level of energy efficiency.